Skip to main content

 For instance, endurance exercise, like running or cycling, is particularly effective at altering the methylation of genes involved in energy metabolism.
 One key target is the gene for PGC-1α, a master regulator of mitochondrial biogenesis.
 Exercise leads to the demethylation of this gene’s promoter region, effectively turning it on.

 This results in the creation of new, more efficient mitochondria, increasing the body’s capacity to burn fat for fuel.
-Resistance training, on the other hand, sends signals that promote muscle protein synthesis and improve glucose uptake, counteracting the that is a hallmark of metabolic syndrome.
+Resistance training, on the other hand, sends signals that promote muscle protein synthesis and improve glucose uptake, counteracting the insulin resistance that is a hallmark of metabolic syndrome.

 The combination of varied forms of physical activity creates a comprehensive set of epigenetic instructions that enhance metabolic flexibility.